mit-pkir/beyond-rubrics/modules/evidence collection/_posts/2000-01-03-DYO-Activity-&-Data-Collection-Tool-Rapid-Design.md

-# Design Your Own: Activity & Data Collection Tool Rapid Design
+# Design Your Own: Rapid Design